-3. NIJ Recommendation: SAKs should be received by the local law enforcement agency from the hospital or clinic as soon as possible, ideally, no later than three (3) business days from the collection of the kit, or as specified by statute.
+15. NIJ Recommendation: SAKs should be received by the local law enforcement agency from the hospital or clinic as soon as possible, ideally, no later than three (3) business days from the collection of the kit, or as specified by statute.

 Current Practices: There is no statute mandating collection time from the medical facility.
-DPS' s current policy states troopers must collect SAKs within 5 business days, but the policy is not consistently adhered to due to medical facilities not having SAKs ready to pick up within that time frame.
-This is due to a number of factors including on-call schedules versus full time SANE nurses, redundancy in paperwork causing delays, and drying times.
+DPS' s current policy states troopers must collect SAKs within 5 business days, but the policy is not consistently adhered to due to medical facilities not having SAKs ready to pick up within that timeframe.

 AK SAKI Recommendations: It is recommended that DPS's DVSA Office and CDVSA work with local hospitals to identify and remove barriers to timely kit collection.
 The working group feels that five days is reasonable to have a kit completed and packaged and picked up by law enforcement.
+This should be further evaluated once the SA tracking software is in place.

-4. NIJ Recommendation: Law enforcement agencies should submit the SAK to the laboratory for analysis as soon as possible, ideally, no later than seven (7) business days from the collection of the SAK, or as specified by statute.
-Current
+16. NIJ Recommendation: Law enforcement agencies should submit the SAK to the laboratory for analysis as soon as possible, ideally, no later than seven (7) business days from the collection of the SAK, or as specified by statute.

-Practices: HB 49, enacted July 8, 2019, now requires all SAKs to be submitted to the SCDL for testing or storage (in limited circumstances) within 30 days of the law enforcement agency collecting the SAK.
+Current Practices: HB 49, enacted July 8, 2019, AS 44.41.065, requires all SAKs to be submitted to the SCDL for testing or storage (in limited circumstances) within 30 days of the law enforcement agency collecting the SAK.
+SART and ALET academy curriculum have all been updated to reflect current state statutes specific to these requirements.

-AK SAKI Recommendations: As this is a newly enacted law, it is recommended that DPS and the SCDL provided notice and training to law enforcement agencies on the new requirements.
+AK SAKI Recommendations: It is recommended that DPS and the SCDL provide ongoing notice and training to law enforcement agencies on the requirements.
+Additionally, it is recommended that the SA Kit tracking software be used to monitor the 30-day submission compliance.